CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+GITHUB*_ Request a URN for the META-SHARE record
 # [ ] _*+META*_ Update the META-SHARE record with the URN and inform the depositor about citation practices, if relevant
 # [ ] _*+DB*_ Add the corpus to the resource database and make sure the resource is displayed on the list of upcoming corpora
-# [ ] _*?SUPPORT*_ Provide the depositor with references/advice regarding the technical format and structure of the source data
+# [ ] _*?SUPPORT*_ Provide the depositor with references/advice regarding the technical format and structure of the original data
 # [ ] _*?SUPPORT*_ Ask the depositor/rightholder about their schedule for submitting the data
 # [ ] _*?DISCUSS*_ If the size and technical specifications of the corpus seem "non-standard" in some respect, discuss the corpus details in an internal meeting to see if it is technically feasible to publish it in the Language Bank
 # [ ] _*+DISCUSS*_ Allocate the resources for the technical processing of the corpus in Kielipankki (who shall take care of it?)